94 Diskont: Background

 Oval received both praise and controversy for its styling methods, such as literally deconstructing music and digital audio by using exacto knives, paint, and tape to damage the surfaces of compact discs, only to stitch the sound back together in loops of melody punctuated by the disc's physical skips.
 On its initial release, Select noted in their review that Oval "sound unlike any other combo" on 94 Diskont.
 The review went on to note that group have been described in desperation as techno and critiqued this reference stating "try dancing to the sort of erratic pulsing and hiccuping that comes over like the read-out from a dying alien's electrocardiograph".

 94 Diskont was released as a companion piece to Oval's previous album, Systemisch.
 The album's centerpiece is "Do While," a 24-minute track originally composed for the group's 8-channel, 128-speaker modular sound installation named Wohnton (translates into home tone) in a stereo mixdown.
 The installation was shown throughout Europe between 1994 and 1996 on various occasions, ranging from art exhibitions to techno raves.
 A radio edit of the song, "Do While ⌘X", is also included on the album.
 The US pressing by Thrill Jockey adds two additional songs and, on vinyl, moves "Do While ⌘X" up in the running order to appear directly after "Do While", instead of closing the album.

 Both US and international vinyl versions of the album came with a remix LP that contains remixes by Mouse on Mars, Scanner, Cristian Vogel, and Jim O'Rourke.

 Composition

-94 Diskont is considered to be an album in the glitch and ambient music genres.
-Philip Sherburne of Pitchfork assessed: "If Systemisch is where Oval first distilled their idea down to its essence, then 94diskont is where they discovered their homemade medium’s expressive potential.
-Bit-crushed chirps and desiccated hiccups establish the basic vocabulary that will come to define “glitch music” for the next decade; some of the album’s more abstracted tracks, like 'Commerce Server,' sound like a peripheral device coughing up pixels.
-On centerpiece 'Do While,' glassy pings skitter like snowflakes across the frozen surface of a pond; bell tones rise and fall in pitch, glowing with an eerie luminescence.
-There’s nothing more to it than a handful of short, overlapping loops, yet something about the way they wrap around each other only draws you deeper into the mix with every elliptical pass. [...]
-Like Satie’s furniture music or Eno’s airport ambience, it’s a sound that both fades into the background and charges the very air around you."
+94 Diskont is considered to be an album in the glitch and ambient music genres, composed from brief loops that overlap.
+On Pitchfork, Philip Sherburne regards that 94 Diskont was when Oval found their potential in their methods.
+Sherburne further notes that its sound of "bit-crushed chirps and desiccated hiccups" would be used to define glitch music.
+Alike the works of Erik Satie and Brian Eno, the album "both fades into the background and charges the very air around you".